George W. Bush: Former President Wears Poncho During Inauguration, Internet Reacts

 — NPR Popular (@nprpopular) January 21, 2017

-President Bush 43 was joined by four other former presidents as well.
+President Bush 43 was joined by three other former presidents as well.
 Outgoing President Barack Obama, his wife and former First Lady Michelle, President Jimmy Carter and his wife Rosalynn, and President Bill Clinton, along with his wife and former Trump opponent Hillary, were all in attendance.
 Former Vice President Dick Cheney, who was spotted wearing a cowboy hat, was also in attendance.
 Cheney can be seen sitting behind President Bush as he struggled with the poncho.

 Chris Perez of the New York Post makes the claim that whether one is a fan of President Bush 43 or not, he “can be awkwardly adorable at times.”
 The Twitter world continues to have a lot of fun with it as well.